A gas well that is not in use because it was originally a dry hole or because it has ceased to provide gas in economic quantities.

 An integrated system of smart meters, communications networks, and data management systems that enables two-way communication between utilities and customers

-An entity that contracts with multiple end-use customers and combines their loads into one block of demand in wholesale markets (either for the purpose of serving that load with supply, or, in electricity markets, for providing a block of load management resources).
+The act of that contracts with multiple end-use customers and combines their loads or DERs into one combined block in wholesale markets (either for the purpose of serving that load with supply, or, in electricity markets, for providing a block of DERs as a supply resource.

 An entity that collects smaller packages of gas from producers and markets them in larger packages.

 The methodology used to assign a percentage of revenue requirement to each customer class, or to each rate component, during ratemaking.